An Introduction and Plot Overview of Heart of Darkness

 Marlow witnesses imperialism’s fatal and dreadful effects, including the enslavement and excessive human avarice taking over part in Africa, and Marlow’s eyes are shown by such a novel.
 In some measure and indirectly, the newspaper accuses Marlow of advocating colonization when he sees the wild events alone.
 The book stands firmly against every sort of imperialism.
 Even the name, Heart of Darkness, points to a moral deterioration in the conscience of colonists into the dark when a story depicts the awful and filthy crimes of men, especially the colonist Kurtz, because of mental corruption and a lack of compassion.

-Plot Overview of Heart of Darkness: A Short Summary
+Plot Overview of Heart of Darkness: Short Summary

 Heart of Darkness begins with a group of people on the river Thames.
 The unnamed narrator, the company director, the accountant, anchor, and Marlow were on the Nellie ship.
-The accountant brought the box of dominoes, but because of strange feelings, they did not play; instead preferred to sit in silence.
-When the silence irritated them, Marlow began his story about the time he traveled up the Congo River aboard a riverboat.
-Marlow wants to travel to Africa as a young man and sail a steamboat in the Congo.
+The accountant brought the box of dominoes, but due to strange feelings, they did not play; instead preferred to sit in silence.
+When the silence started to irritate them, Marlow began his story about the time he traveled up the Congo River aboard a riverboat.
+Marlow wants to travel Africa as a young man and sail a steamboat in the Congo.
 Following the company’s learning, a vast ivory trading company from Congo, Marlow, applies and receives a post.
 Then, on a French ship, he escaped Europe.

 Marlow experiences brutality, corruption, and witnessed violence at the company’s external station in Congo.
 Marlow talks to an accountant who is fascinated by his clean clothes and his uplifting feeling.
 First, he learns from Kurtz’s accountant—a “notable” inside agent.
 Next, Marlow goes from the Outer Station on a 200-mile journey across Africa to the company’s Central Station, where he realizes he was smashed in the bottom of the river by the steamboat he was supposed to steer up the Congo.
 Frustrated, Marlow knows he has to wait until his boat is repaired at the central station.